Azure/trusted-internet-connection/Architecture/Post Deployment Tasks/readme.md

 The following tasks needs to be performed.
 These are the tasks that an ARM template cannot perform and requires manual effort.

+NOTE: Updates to the deployment scenarios migrated the solutions from using app registrations to managed identities!
+Now the deployment scenarios handle assigning permissions.

 ## All Deployment Scenarios

 - [Update Automation account variables with your unique values](https://github.com/Azure/trusted-internet-connection/tree/main/Architecture/Post%20Deployment%20Tasks#update-automation-account-variables)